fikusz/Balazstro/README.md

 The B.U.G. system lets you enter duplicate card numbers or even more than five numbers.

 #### Quick Exit:
-With the B.U.G. system if you accidentally type a character that's not a number while selecting cards, the system will quickly close the program.
+With the B.U.G. system if you try to enter a character that is not a number while selecting cards, the program will immediately close.

 ## How to get started
 1. Click "Code" and download the repository as a ZIP file.